MileHacker Logo

 • Licensed Taxis: Taxis in Brazil are typically white or display a specific municipal color.
 They all feature a meter (taxímetro).

-• Hailing Procedures: You can hail taxis on the street, find them at designated taxi stands (pontos de táxi), or order them by phone or app.
+• Hailing Procedures: You can signal for taxis on the street, find them at designated taxi stands (pontos de táxi), or order them over the phone or app.

-• Fares & Payment: Fares are metered, consisting of a starting fare plus a per-kilometer rate.
+• Fares & Payment: Metered pricing for rides, consisting of a starting fare plus a per-kilometer rate.
 Cash is always accepted.
 Many taxis receive credit and debit cards.

 • Safety: For safety, always look for official identification, like the driver's license displayed and the company logo.